Massoud Hayoun is an multilingual investigative journalist currently based in Los Angeles.

-He speaks five languages and has reported from Asia, Africa and the Middle East as well as across the United States, from the Navajo Nation to Galveston, Texas to Danvers, Massachusetts.
+He speaks five languages and has reported from Asia, Africa and the Middle East as well as across North America, from Tijuana, Mexico to the Navajo Nation to Galveston, Texas to Danvers, Massachusetts to Montreal, Canada.
 He is a generalist, but is especially interested in investigative and business reporting.

 He won a 2015 Editor and Publisher EPPY award together with an Al Jazeera America team for a series on a Chinese businessman’s bid to build a canal through Nicaragua.
 For his part of the series, he wrote an investigative business profile of the businessman and how the project would affect Hong Kong’s holdings in the Panama Canal.